Routine Appliance Care Saves Money and Extends Service Lifeby Kelly R. Smith

-Tankless water heaters have long been a staple in Europe and are becoming more prevalent in the US.
-There are good reasons for this; the primary one is economical.
+Tankless water heaters have long been a staple in Europe and Asia and are becoming more common in the US.
+There are many good reasons for this; the primary one is economic.
 Unlike a typical tank water heater, it only delivers hot water upon demand.
-Why store it when you don’t have to?
+Why store it in a bulky tank when you don’t have to?
 It’s one more way to increase your home’s energy efficiency.

 It’s not a complete panacea though.
 Like any other appliance it requires periodic maintenance to operate effectively.
 Here are the top tankless water heater maintenance tips that the homeowner can do; make it a periodic DIY project.
 These generic instructions will work for most units but be sure to check your manual for any proprietary details.